3scale/porta/INSTALL.md

 bundle install
 ```

-If the `mysql2` gem installation fail with the error:
+If the `mysql2` gem installation fails with the error:

 ```
 ld: library not found for -lssl